TykTechnologies/tyk-k8s-demo/docs/CUSTOMIZATION.md

 ```

 ## Variables
+The script has defaults for minimal settings in [this env file](https://github.com/TykTechnologies/tyk-k8s-demo/blob/v2/.env.example),
+and it will give errors if something is missing.
-You can add any Tyk environments variables to the `.env` file and they will be mapped to the respective extraEnvs section in the helm charts.
+You can also add or change any Tyk environments variables in the `.env` file,
+and they will be mapped to the respective `extraEnvs` section in the helm charts.

 | Variable                    |        Default        | Comments                                                                                           |
 |-----------------------------|:---------------------:|----------------------------------------------------------------------------------------------------|